ChonkyBadger/BadgerEssentials/README.md

 In the displayElements section of the config file, you are able to change properties of text which is displayed on screen.
 For example, the x and y position of the aop.

+### "commands"
+Here, you can edit properties of commands, such as, revive cooldown.
+It is important to note however, that a
+cooldown value must be an integer.
+It is in seconds.

 ## Links
 - [discord](https://discord.gg/TFCQE8d)